-This article reviews and analyzes recent rulings and decisions involving partnerships and discusses developments in partnership formation, debt and income allocations, distributions, and basis adjustments.
+This article discusses developments in the taxation of partnerships and partners, debt and income allocations, distributions, and basis adjustments.

 This item discusses the tax basis and partnership capital accounting impacts of partner-incurred syndication costs.

 Buy/sell agreements allow LLC members to control the transfer of ownership upon the occurrence of certain triggering events, but they must be carefully structured.

 The IRS recently released new draft forms for partnerships under the centralized partnership audit regime enacted by the Bipartisan Budget Act.